-(iv) Description of the decision-making procedures and the basic scope of powers of the issuer's general meeting or a similar meeting of holders of securities representing participation in the issuer:
+VI.
+Description of the decision-making procedures and the basic scope of powers of the issuer's General Meeting or a similar meeting of holders of securities representing participation in the issuer:

 The General Meeting is the supreme body of the Company.
-It makes decisions on all matters of the Company that fall within its powers pursuant to law or the Company's Articles of Association.
+It makes decisions on all matters of the Company that fall within its powers pursuant to the Company's Articles of Association or a generally binding legal regulation.

-The powers of the General Meeting particularly include the power to amend the Articles of Association, to resolve on changes to the amount of the registered capital or on the authorization of the Board of Directors to increase the registered capital, to resolve on the approval of the ordinary, extraordinary or consolidated financial statements and, where stipulated by law, also interim financial statements, to resolve on the issue of convertible or priority bonds, on the winding-up of the Company with liquidation and on any transformation of the Company, unless the law governing transformations of companies and cooperatives stipulates otherwise.
+The powers of the General Meeting particularly include the decision-making on amendments of the Articles of Association; on changes to the amount of the registered capital or on the authorisation of the Board of Directors to increase the registered capital; on approval of the ordinary, extraordinary or consolidated financial statements and, where stipulated by law, also interim financial statements; on the issue of convertible or priority bonds; on the dissolution of the Company with liquidation; and on any transformation of the Company, unless the law governing transformations of companies and cooperatives stipulates otherwise.